d3b-center/peds-brain-seg-pipeline-public/README.md

 This pipeline can be used to generate AI-predicted brain tumor segmentations for pediatric patients with multi-parametric MRIs.
 It was trained using the nnU-Net framework on a multi-institutional, heterogeneous dataset (see reference).

-Images are pre-processed (using [CaPTk BraTS pipeline](https://cbica.github.io/CaPTk/preprocessing_brats.html)) and then input into a trained deep learning model.
+Images are pre-processed (using [CaPTk BraTS pipeline](https://cbica.github.io/CaPTk/preprocessing_brats.html)) and then input into trained deep learning models for skull-stripping (brain mask segmentation) and tumor segmentation.
 Based on 4 input image sequences per patient, the model will output a single prediction file with up to 4 tumor subregions:
 1. Enhancing tumor
 2. Non-enhancing tumor
 3. Cyst